Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Evaluation criteria

 \subsection{Computational complexity}

-The task of controlling \gls{abk:amod} systems is a computationally taxing one due to the system scale and the potential degree of interactions involved.
-In this context, computational complexity is a key factor in determining real-world applicability and improvement with respect to the state of the art.
-Specifically, several metrics are commonly considered for comparison.
-Authors often refer to absolute solution times~\cite{solovey2019scalable,duan2020centralized,james2019online}, or real-time optimality, assessing the quality of solutions within operational time constraints~\cite{alonso2017predictive,alonso2017demand,wollenstein2021routing}.
-Further metrics involve convergence performance (e.g., for learning approaches)~\cite{hoppe2024global,woywood2024multi} and scalability analysis for computational complexity~\cite{levin2017congestion,treleaven2013asymptotically}.
+Controlling \gls{abk:amod} systems is computationally taxing due to their scale and rich interaction structure, making complexity a key determinant of real-world applicability and improvement over the state of the art.
+Common comparison metrics include absolute solution times~\cite{solovey2019scalable,duan2020centralized,james2019online}, real-time optimality (solution quality under operational time limits)~\cite{alonso2017predictive,alonso2017demand,wollenstein2021routing}, convergence behavior for learning-based methods~\cite{hoppe2024global,woywood2024multi}, and scalability analysis with respect to problem size and computational complexity~\cite{levin2017congestion,treleaven2013asymptotically}.